 A new vision, new affordability and a new industry

 A new improved solar industry comes with a new Modus operandi.

-In a world where you’re lucky if your washing machine last five years, people have got used to the short termism of everyday technology and the planned obsolescence that deliberately infects our modern world.
+In a world where you’re lucky if your washing machine lasts five years, people have got used to the short-termism of everyday technology and the planned obsolescence that deliberately infects our modern world.